 AI App Review Appeal Draft: Resubmit Without Sounding Like You're Begging

-When this is the right job for AI
+When AI is the right tool here

 What to feed the AI

-• Your app’s one-line purpose
+• Your app’s one-line purpose.

 Copy-ready prompt